sriharip123/AI-Times/.github/CONTRIBUTING.md

 1. **Automated Checks**: When you create a PR, GitHub Actions will automatically:
    - Build the solution
-   - Run all 129 tests
+   - Run all 362 tests
-   - Report test results
+   - Publish detailed test results
+   - Upload test artifacts

 2. **Review**: Wait for code review from maintainers